nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Sequence Diagram of EditEvent Command](images/EditEventCommandSequenceDiagram.png)

-The following activity diagram summarises what happens when a user executes a SaveCommand:
+The following activity diagram summarises what happens when a user executes a EditEventCommand:
+(For brevity, "Show error" actions are omitted.)

 <img src="images/EditEventCommandActivityDiagram.png" width="450" />